 You have plenty of options for how to use your withdrawals.
 Among them:

 For some retirees, Social Security benefits and other income may cover your expected expenses.
 Remember, even though you may not need RMD monies to fund your retirement spending, you're still required to take them out of your applicable retirement accounts.
-Although your RMD can't be reinvested back into a tax-advantaged retirement account, you can put money into taxable brokerage accounts and then reinvest your RMD proceeds according to a strategy that fits your needs.
+Although your RMD can't be reinvested back into an IRA, you can put money into taxable brokerage accounts and then reinvest your RMD proceeds according to a strategy that fits your needs.

 Wealth transfer to a loved one

 Remember, if you're already over 72, you will have to take an RMD for the current tax year before you can convert to a Roth IRA—that is, Roth conversions do not satisfy the RMD requirement, although you can use all or part of the RMD to pay the taxes due from the conversion.
-On the other hand, if you anticipate that your heirs will be in a much lower tax bracket than your own, it may not make sense to convert.
+On the other hand, if you anticipate that your heirs will be in a much lower tax bracket than your own, or if you plan to leave IRA assets to charity, it may not make sense to convert.
+Also note that Roth conversion rules may change in the future, so you'll want to keep up on the latest tax reform legislation.

 While distributions from Roth IRAs are generally not subject to federal or state income taxes during the lifetime of the original owner, the balances are still subject to estate tax, so it is important to plan accordingly.
 Since there are other ways to transfer money to heirs, such as trusts and gifting, consult an estate planning advisor before making any decisions.